Today I not only want to show you the best family vacation ideas but how to take each for free (or close to it) with credit card rewards.

 - Travel Portals.
 You can book through a specific credit card travel portal, e.g. Chase Ultimate Rewards

 - Statement Credit (aka fixed rewards).
 You can exchange points for statement credit, e.g. spend $500 in travel, then use points to get a $500 statement credit

 Each method has their place and in this post you’ll learn where and why.

 - Credit card offers change a lot.
 I’ve created a page that’s updated regularly on the best credit card offers for travel.

 - Reward travel can get complex.
-However, learning the ins-and-outs have saved me tens of thousands of dollars.
-To help you do the same, I created a free email course: The Beginner’s Guide To Free Travel Through Credit Card Rewards.
-You can sign up below:
+However, learning the ins-and-outs has saved me tens of thousands of dollars.
+To help you do the same, I wrote a detailed guide that will teach you everything to need to know (plus everything I wish I had known when I was getting started.)